RichardMidnight/pi-safe/README.md

 # SETUP

-   1) Install Raspberry PI OS on an SD card that is large enought to hold some SD image-files.
+   1) Install Raspberry PI OS on an SD card that is large enough to hold some SD image-files.
 32GB or 64GB will do.
 This is your Master SD-card.

    2) Install Pi-Safe as described below.